 My Canadian history began long ago and not in the best way.
 Now I'm 28, for the first time I applied for a student visa to Canada when I was 18.
 I wanted to go to learn the language for the school year.

 I remember how they collected a huge stack of documents, as I went to the Canadian Embassy in Moscow for an interview with another girl-student.
 I then prepared a suit for myself, I bought a tie for this business and a clatter, a refusal.
 Inside, it seemed that I was a loser, and there was a fear of my parents that I did something wrong.

 The reason for the refusal was the following: "We are not sure that you will be able to finance your trip throughout the year", although the salary of your father seems to be enough.
 Money on the account like, too.
 Well, we thought so then.

 7 years have passed since I again wanted to fly to Canada, only not to study, but simply to travel.
 That refusal then gave me a lot of new opportunities, I left for England, London, and subsequently graduated there university.
 But this is another story.

-After 7 years, I called the SMAPS and applied for a tourist Canadian visa.
+After 7 years, I called SMAPSE and applied for a tourist Canadian visa.
 They pointed out everything, and that earlier there was a refusal, but this did not affect the positive decision.
-I was given a visa.
+I got a visa.
 I waited about a month.
-Pay attention to how I got the visa I do not want.
-Because all these procedures are standard and, in my opinion, are not complicated: collected documents, took off the scans of the agency, received a visa.
+All these procedures are standard and, in my opinion, are not complicated: collected documents, took off the scans of the agency, received a visa.
 Well, or, where necessary, went to the visa center personally.
 Everything is simple with tourism.
 Learning is more difficult.

 I have something to compare with.
 I was in the UK, France, Germany, Poland, the Czech Republic, Spain, a number of African countries, the United Arab Emirates.
 I consider it important to name those places where I have already visited, because this forms a comparative characteristic of Canada.